nstansby/rpi-rotary-encoder-python/README.md

+#
+This simple code is a for of great inital work made by nstansby.
+I've added tew tweaks so I can use the code for my little project
+* possibility to set the min and max limits for the counter
+* possibility to initiate the counter with an arbitrary value
+* capability of setting the value of the counter at any time

 # rpi-rotary-encoder-python
 I had a quick look for some clean code to listen to a rotary encoder attached to a Raspberry Pi, and didn't find any... so I rolled my own.